EdeanBadr/Watchwall/README.md

 # Watchwall

 **Watchwall** is a server-client application designed for managing multi-camera streaming with a fixed layout.
-The application ensures robust socket management and delivers an intuitive user experience tailored to setups requiring a specific number of streams.
+The application ensures socket management and delivers an intuitive user experience tailored to setups requiring a specific number of streams.

 ## Key Features
 - **Configurable Number of Streams**: Specify the exact number of cameras or clients at startup.
 The layout is fixed based on this number and cannot be adjusted after the server is launched.